cryptocode/terminal-doom/README.md

 ## Sound
 The history of Doom has many interesting facets, and its sound library is no different.
 You can read about it [here](https://doomwiki.org/wiki/Origins_of_Doom_sounds)

-Terminal Doom's sound support originally worked by calling out SDL2, but that had a couple of problems.
+Terminal Doom's sound support originally worked by calling out to SDL2, but that had a couple of problems.
 First of all, the implementation from doomgeneric was complicated and large.
-Second, depending on SDL2 makes building harder.
+Second, depending on SDL2 made building harder on some systems.

-The solution I can up was this:
+This is the solution I came up with:

 1. Ditch all the complex midi sequencing and mixing logic.
-2. Make the wav files part of the project
+2. Make the wav and mp3 files part of the project
-3. Call out to miniaudio to play the wav file whose name matches the sfx name.
+3. Outsource playback to *miniaudio*

-While large, miniaudio is a single header file, it's portable, and has a very easy to use API.
+While large, miniaudio is a single header file, it's portable, and has a straightforward API.

 ### Adding additional music tracks
 Terminal Doom ships with a few tracks, such as for the intro and the first level.